AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <div><cite>&mdash;<a href="https://www.neustar.biz/resources/whitepapers/digital-brands-trust-report">"What erodes trust in digital brands?"</a> <em>Neustar</em></cite></div>
 </blockquote>

-When asked for their "perceptions about trustworthy newssites" two-thirds of Neustar's respondents said: "I do not trust websites that take too long to load: 67%."
+Two-thirds of Neustar's respondents checked: "I do not trust websites that take too long to load: 67%" in a list of "Perceptions about trustworthy newssites."
 (Grammerians, rejoice, #1 was "I do not trust websites that contain errors or mistakes: 91%".)